ndanhkhoi/simple-telegram-command-bot-spring-boot-starter/README.md

 - `Void` - do nothing

 ### Multiple value
-- `Collection<T>` - with T is one of single value types, it will be do a same thing for each element in this collection
+- `Collection<T>` - with T is one of single value types, it will be do a same thing with Single return value for each element in this collection

 ### Reactive support
 - `Mono<T>` - same as Single value but for Reactive